ASD-Blueprint/desktop.gov.au/blueprint/client-devices.md

 Microsoft Defender Application Control Configuration | Enabled and configured | Meets ACSC Windows 10 1909 hardening guidelines and aligns with security and compliance requirements
 Microsoft Defender Smart Screen Configuration | Enabled and configured | Meets ACSC Windows 10 1909 hardening guidelines and aligns with security and compliance requirements
 Microsoft Defender Credential Guard Configuration | Enabled and configured | Aligns with security and compliance requirements.
 Enabled without lock allows Microsoft Defender Credential Guard to be managed remotely
-Microsoft Defender Firewall Configuration | Enabled and configured | Meets ACSC Windows 10 1909 hardening guidelines and aligns with security and compliance requirements
+Microsoft Defender Firewall Configuration | Enabled and configured | Default blocking of incoming and outbound connections as per the ACSC hardening guidance.
+Agencies should add additional firewalls rules as required for application and management connectivity.
+Further information on creating firewall rules can be referred to [Best practices for configuring Windows Defender Firewall](https://docs.microsoft.com/en-us/windows/security/threat-protection/windows-firewall/best-practices-configuring)

 ### Windows 10 security baselines